AMN-SHK/UnibotFM/data/nlu.md

 - reserved category documents
 - documents for admission
 - qualification required for admission
-- What are the documents required at the time of admission?

 ## intent:admission_criteria
-- What is the admission criteria for option any of the courses provided by UCOE?
-- Admission Criteria for students
-- Admission criteria
 - What is the admission criteria for option any of the courses provided by UCOE?
 - Admission Criteria for students
 - Admission criteria